 Disaster Adjacent by D.I.
 Jolly

 Breaking the spell and bringing him back down to earth.
-Taken by surprise he blinked at the person behind the counter and desperately tried to remember how to say antihistamines in French, while the love of his life slipped off out of the door and off to work, where she’d rush to the bathroom to quickly take the morning-after pill.
-And then spend the rest of the day trying to not make eye contact with either her boss, or his wife.
+Taken by surprise he blinked at the person behind the counter and desperately tried to remember how to say antihistamines in French, while the love of his life slipped off out of the door to work, where she’d rush to the bathroom and quickly take the morning-after pill she’d just bought.
+Then spend the rest of the day trying to not make eye contact with either her boss, or his wife.